-The Arkansas Department of Education (ADE) issues the Curriculum/Program Administrator license to allow candidates to serve as a curriculum specialist (grade levels P-8, 4-8 and/or 7-12), special education director (grade levels P-4 and/or 4-12, or P-12), gifted and talented education director (grade levels P-8 and/or or 7-12), career and technical education director (grade levels 4-8, 7-12 and/or Post-Secondary), or content area specialist (grade levels P-8 and/or 7-12).
+The Arkansas Department of Education (ADE) issues the Building Level Administrator license to allow candidates to serve as a principal, assistant principal, or vice-principal for grades levels P-8 and/or 7-12.
 The purpose of the licensure system is to produce a cadre of high-quality instructional leaders possessing the knowledge, skills, and dispositions as they relate to standards and performance-based measures.
 The Arkansas standards guide the performance-based route that encompasses educational leadership, school management, school climate, community relations, curriculum management, and data collection and analysis.

-The ADE issues the initial curriculum/program administrator license for 1-3 years to applicants who hold a standard teaching license with at least four years teaching experience, at least three years at the grade level and in the area of licensure sought, and hold a graduate degree based on the Arkansas Standards for School Leaders or who have completed a program of study based on the Arkansas Standards for School Leaders.
-Additional requirements include an internship and the development of a portfolio assessed by the university's educational leadership faculty and at least one external evaluator.
+The ADE issues the initial building level license for 1-3 years to applicants who hold a standard teaching license with at least four years teaching experience, at least three years at the level of licensure sought, and hold a graduate degree based on the Arkansas Standards for School Leaders or who have completed a program of study based on the Arkansas Standards for School Leaders.
+Additional requirements include an internship and the development of a portfolio assessed by program of study faculty and at least one external evaluator.
 The initial license is upgraded to a standard license to applicants who have successfully participated in the Arkansas Administrator Mentoring Program and successfully completed the School Leaders Licensure Assessment (SLLA).